- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Chicago Umbilical Cord Compression Lawyer

-Umbilical cord compression occurs when the baby’s umbilical cord is squeezed during pregnancy or birth, restricting blood and oxygen.
-If medical negligence contributed to your child’s injury, a Chicago umbilical cord compression lawyer from our team can help you pursue compensation.
+If medical negligence contributed to your child’s birth injury, a Chicago umbilical cord compression lawyer from our team can help you pursue compensation.

 Umbilical cord compression occurs when pressure on the baby’s umbilical cord reduces blood and oxygen flow before or during birth.
 This can happen when the cord wraps around the baby’s neck (nuchal cord), becomes compressed in the birth canal, or is affected by too much or too little amniotic fluid.